risner/PF1_Spheres/PF_Spheres.md

 - arBanshee, arMercenary, arVigInformant, cSoGBravo, cHelpSGTheor, arLivingBanner, arValiantCham all have unimplemented class features.
 - sogTlSpInfiltrati needs Startle created
-- sogTlSpBodyCont needs Slip Past created
-- SoG Packages are implemented only in the Herbalism sphere, use this as an example to implement other spheres.
-- sogTlSpBluster, sogTlSpFaction, sogTlSpNavigation, sogTlSpPerformance, sogSpTlSpellhack are all just base sphere.
-- sogTlSpStudy has very limited support.
-- There may be talents with required choices with no panellink=“” assigned.
 - Validations should be posted if multiple **SoGTRank.?** are assigned to the trade tradition.

 ### Bugs

-- Trade Tradition Aerialist may need support for SoGVarTal1.
-- The Artifice has hardcoded settings because packages are not yet implemented.
-- Dilettante does not implement the validation (one to be a background and they are all be unique).
 - Unorthodox Methods has issues and the code is less than ideal.
 - Valiant Champion: Divine Alignment may need a custom version just for Insightful Strike.
 - Might: Mass Challenge is "one additional creature, + 1 additional creature